'Pokemon GO' Tips & Tricks: Catch Entei, Raikou & Suicune! More Details Here

 — Pokémon GO News (@PokemonGoNews) September 22, 2017

-Meanwhile, Gamespot shares that players can only catch Entei, Raikou, and Suicune until Oct.
+Meanwhile, Gamespot shared that players can only catch Entei, Raikou, and Suicune until Oct.
 31. Starting Friday, these three Legendary dogs would be made available around the globe.
 However, the news outlet emphasized that only one of these three new Pokemon GO characters is available in a specific region at a time.

 Pokemon Go DOWN: Servers offline, leaving hundreds of fans unable to login – https://t.co/2pWQvd6jso https://t.co/azfM87RsqZ pic.twitter.com/92Ii2HecDo